Falco90/dao-membership/README.md

 Run the deploy script by running npx hardhat run scripts/deploy.js --network localhost Start the front-end by running npm run dev

-Make sure to reset the Metamask account connected to localhost every time the hardhat node is rebooted
+Make sure to reset the Metamask account connected to localhost every time the hardhat node is rebooted.